How to encrypt a USB thumb drive with HSF+ (Journaled) using

 disk2s1, and that is the drive and partition we will be formatting.

 This command is telling Apple's Disk Utility to erase the disk and format it for Mac OS Extended, Journaled Hierarchical File System Plus (JHFS+).

-Take note that the only reason why this process is work is because we are making a GUID partition map (
+Take note that the only reason why this process works is that we are making a GUID partition map (

 Step 4 - Encrypt